-Las Vegas Hospitals Call For Back Up To Handle Hundreds Of Shooting Victims
+Las Vegas Hospitals Call For Backup To Handle Hundreds Of Shooting Victims

 People working in trauma centers train for such emergencies and would know they're likely to have to report to work as soon as they heard about the shooting on the news or social media.
 But still, the scale of this incident may have been surprising.
 "When you think of more than one hundred shooting victims, ballistic injuries, that is an absolute giant number," says Bruno Petinaux, the chief medical officer and co-chair of emergency management at the George Washington University Hospital in Washington, D.C.

-"When you're talking about a mass casualty incident like this, this is where you call in the back up, and you call in the backup to the backup, and you may have to message the rest of your medical staff that you may need their help," he says.
+"When you're talking about a mass casualty incident like this, this is where you call in the backup, and you call in the backup to the backup, and you may have to message the rest of your medical staff that you may need their help," he says.

 Petinaux says trauma centers have incident command structures in place to determine what kinds of people they need.
 A mass shooting is very different than a chemical incident or a fire.